bugsbugsbux/jjj/understanding-j.md

     nl 3            NB. show defined names of type: 0 1 2 or 3 (verbs)
-    clear ''        NB. rm all names from given namespace or "base" nl '' echo'hello world' NB. echo not defined -> where does it come from? copath <'base'  NB. shows list of namespaces "base" inherits: "z" cocurrent <'z'      NB. make "z" the current=global namespace nl ''           NB. contains echo; use names'' for pretty display
+    clear ''        NB. rm all names from given namespace or "base" nl ''
+    echo'hi world'  NB. echo not defined -> where does it come from? copath <'base'  NB. shows list of namespaces "base" inherits: "z" cocurrent <'z'      NB. make "z" the current=global namespace nl ''           NB. contains echo; use names'' for pretty display